-Is your marketing department experiencing burnout?
+Is your marketing department experiencing burnout and stress?

 Thanks to the coronavirus (COVID-19), chief marketing officers (CMOs), directors of marketing, small business owners, and vice presidents were forced to toss out their marketing plans and pivot to operate in what some call the “new normal.”